Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 I am a registered Chartered Psychologist and Associate Fellow of the British Psychological Society.

-I am a senior teaching fellow in behaviour change and global health.
-I am involved in a number of projects focusing on the application of psychological theory to the development, evaluation and uptake of behaviour change interventions
+I am a senior teaching fellow in behaviour change involved in a number of projects applying behaviour change theory to the development and evaluation of interventions to improve health and wellbeing.

 Doctorate in Clinical Psychology

 MSc Paediatrics and Child Health